Dendro-X0/OpenDeploy-CLI/apps/docs/src/content/opendeploy/overview.md

 # Overview

-OpenDeploy CLI is a Next.js‑first, cross‑provider deployment assistant for Vercel and Netlify.
+OpenDeploy CLI is a Next.js‑first, cross‑provider deployment assistant for Vercel, Cloudflare Pages, and GitHub Pages.
 It focuses on reliable, repeatable workflows with great local/CI ergonomics.
 In addition to Next.js, the CLI supports Astro and SvelteKit, with early (beta) support for Remix and Expo.

 ## Status